 Welcome and thank you for visiting my website.

 My name is Lineth and I facilitate Compassion Cultivation Training - CCT©, a wonderful program developed in the Center for Compassion and Altruism Research and Education (CCARE) at Stanford University School of Medicine.
 The program is designed to develop the qualities of compassion, empathy and kindness.
 CCT has been taught in healthcare, police departments, prisons, workplaces, universities and different community organizations.
-I am certified by CCARE-Stanford University and the Compassion Institute to teach the Compassion Cultivation Training - CCT©.
+I am authorized by CCARE-Stanford University and the Compassion Institute to teach the Compassion Cultivation Training - CCT©.

 Born and raised in Costa Rica, I hold an MBA from Universidad Latina de Costa Rica.
 I relocated to United States in 2008 to continue working in global business.